callebedrums/sea/README.md

 $seaModel.hasMany method has to receive two parameters, the Model or Model name, and the related field.

 The related field indicates which field in the Person model will be used to connect the Models.
-So, when you ask by persons of a house, SeaModel will query the persons by the 'house' attribute.
+So, when you require to access the list of people in a house, SeaModel will query the people by the 'house' attribute.

-The 'persons' field will be an array of Person instances.
+The 'people' field will be an array of Person instances.